onewayautomation/OpcUaTestClient/README.md

 ## How to build on Windows.
 It is assumed that source code repository base folder is at RepoBaseFolder.

-> Please note that currently binaries for the OPC UA SDK are created only for VC++ 2017, 64 bit debug version.
+> Please note that currently binaries for the OPC UA SDK are created only for VC++ 2017, 64 bit debug and release modes.
 If you need SDK binaries for other targets (not only VC++, any other target like Ubuntu or Raspberry Pi), please create an issue or contact us.

 ### Install prerequisites